querkmachine/FSForms/_components/title.md

 Do not restrict users to a pre-defined list of options.
 Titles are typically only used for written communication, if a person has stated that their title is "Banana" then they probably won't mind if a letter refers to them as such.

-The W3C `autocomplete` attribute is `honorific-prefix`, which expects a free text area.
-The `autocomplete` attribute is not guaranteed to work on a dropdown list.

 ### Validating input

 You should not run any specific validation on titles.
 It is possible for titles to be extremely long or short.
 Some people prefer not to use a title.

+### Autofill

+The W3C `autocomplete` attribute is `honorific-prefix`, which expects a free text area.
+The `autocomplete` attribute is not guaranteed to work on a dropdown list.

 ### Internationalisation